Time management

 And it doesn’t stop there: they also tend to work more upon returning to work to make up for lost time.
 Overall, this inability to completely unplug from the job may be fueled by the climate of uncertainty created by “unlimited” PTO policies.
 The clear result is a palpable lack of work-life balance.

-How to make unlimited PTO work for your company
+How to make unlimited PTO work for your company?

 If unlimited PTO is your chosen approach and you’re sticking to it, taking steps to cultivate a positive company culture may be the key to making it work for your company—you know, one in which work-life balance is valued and respected, and mental wellbeing is taken seriously.